pianomanx/pigallery2/MANPAGE.md

                 1080,
                 2160
             ],
+            "//[concurrentThumbnailGenerationsLimit]": "By default the app uses the number of cpus -1 concurrent threads to generate thumbnails.
+Set this number higher than 0 to limit the number of concurrent threads.", "concurrentThumbnailGenerationsLimit": 0,
             "//[supportedFormats]": "Photo formats that are supported.
 Browser needs to support these formats natively.
 Also sharp (libvips) package should be able to convert these formats.", "supportedFormats": [
                 "gif",